This article has links to products and services we love, which we may make commission from.

 Pick a few familiar dishes and something totally new; the options change daily.

-This is a truly singular café that is so warm in the winters that it will feel impossible to head back out into the cold.
+This is a truly singular café that is so warm in the winter that it will feel impossible to head back out into the cold.

 Lake Champlain Chocolate and Cafe